mannodermaus/android-junit5/README.md

 ## Why a separate plugin?

 The JUnit Platform team provides a Gradle plugin for running JUnit 5 on the JVM.
-However, this plugin is tailored to the needs of a "purely Java" application, and doesn't work in the context of the multi-variant world that we live in on Android.
+However, that plugin is tailored to the needs of a "purely Java" application, and doesn't work in the context of the multi-variant world that we live in on Android.
 Therefore, this plugin was born.

 It configures a `junitPlatformTest` task for each registered build variant of a project.